Download our Comfort Tips for Ski Touring! Good advice for staying comfortable for a day of ski touring.

 Having Sawback provide your food is highly recommended.
-For just $45/person/day you don’t have to plan, purchase, prepare or pack your food and you’re guaranteed to have good tasting, easy to prepare food in just the right quantities.
+For a small fee you don’t have to plan, purchase, prepare or pack your food and you’re guaranteed to have good tasting, easy to prepare food in just the right quantities.
 Here’s a link to our backcountry ski traverse food planning worksheets to give you an idea of what we offer.
 Feel free to use it and adapt it to your own backcountry trip planning.

-- Using Google Earth as a trip planning resource with your Garmin GPS – article by Tom Wolfe (ACMG/IFMGA), summarising the CPD he led at the ACMG’s annual meeting, October 19, 2013.
+- Using Google Earth as a trip planning resource with your Garmin GPS – article by Tom Wolfe (ACMG/IFMGA), summarizing the CPD he led at the ACMG’s annual meeting, October 19, 2013.

 - Association of Canadian Mountain Guides – information about Canadian Mountain guides, check to make sure your guide has the correct certification and permits.